How to Use Body Scrub: Everything You Need to Know

 Step 4: Rinse

 Once you’re done scrubbing, rinse the scrub off in the hot bath or shower.
-Repeat the massaging movements to remove the excess particles.
+Repeat the massaging movements (in a circular motion) to remove the excess particles.
 Moreover, it’s best to rinse in the same order you applied it.

 Step 5: Follow Up with Body Oil or Moisturizer